hemansutanty/GithubAnalysis/README.md

 ##Github Analysis

-AA simple github analysis web app which displays the repositories owned by users and few other details.
+A simple github analysis web app which displays the repositories owned by users and few other details.

 Want to see it in action.[Head over here](https://hkt-githubanalysis.herokuapp.com/)